Splitting criteria for projective modules over polynomial algebras: Abstract

 \section{Abstract}

-This article investigates the splitting problem for finitely generated projective modules $P$ over polynomial algebras $A[T]$ on various base rings, where $\rank(P) = \dim(A)$.
-Our main approaches are (1) in terms of \emph{generic sections}, and (2) in terms of \emph{monic inversion principles}.
-We prove that if $P$ has a complete intersection generic section, then it splits off a free summand of rank one, where $A$ is an affine algebra over an algebraically closed field of characteristic $\neq 2$.
-We give a partial answer to an old question due to Roitman on monic inversion principle for projective modules over affine $\mathbb{Z}$-algebras.
-Whenever $A$ is an affine algebra over $\ol{\mathbb{F}}_p$, we prove a monic inversion principle for ideals.
-We further exhibit some applications.
+This article investigates the splitting problem for finitely generated projective modules $P$ over affine algebras over algebraically closed fields and their polynomial extensions.
+We then address an open question due to M. Roitman on monic inversion principle for projective modules and prove it in the affirmative for finitely generated rings.
+For affine algebras over $\ol{\mathbb{F}}_p$, we prove a monic inversion principle for ideals.
+We also exhibit some applications.